fastmcp-me/anycrawl-mcp-server/README.md

 # AnyCrawl MCP Server

-🚀 **AnyCrawl MCP Server** - Adds powerful web scraping and crawling capabilities to Cursor, Claude, and any other LLM clients through the Model Context Protocol (MCP).
+🚀 **AnyCrawl MCP Server** — Powerful web scraping and crawling for Cursor, Claude, and other LLM clients via the Model Context Protocol (MCP).

 ## Features